Submissions

 OSLS publishes, among others, monographic issues of articles resulting from or related to workshops, meetings or other scientific activities, as well as individual papers.

-Publication can be in any language, though the main languages are English, Spanish and French.
+Publication can be in any language, though the main languages are English, Spanish, French, and Basque.
 Articles should normally be of 8,000-10,000 words.
 However, shorter and longer work can be considered if the length is appropriate and justified.

 Articles should follow the IMRaD format, and should use the Author-Date system of citation, using the style guidelines developed and owned by the IISL for its journals OSLS and Sortuz.
 Articles should include a full Reference list.
 Where an item is available electronically (not in a closed database) please supply the URL link.
 If more than one link is available for the same document, please provide the DOI link.
 We do not prescribe particular spelling conventions, but ask you to choose one you consider appropriate and follow it consistently.